Am I Giving Up My Seat as Trustee? Here’s the Truth.

 And I’m bringing my whole heart, grit, and unapologetic fire with me.

 Let’s keep showing up for each other.
-That’s what I’ll continue to do—for Arlington Heights and for all the communities in our district.
+That’s what I’ll continue to do—for Arlington Heights and for every community across the 27th District.